 1. Adaptability

-Children in a school setting will have a variety of speech and language challenges, including stuttering problems, swallowing difficulties and voice disorders.
-Pathologists should be ready to switch quickly from child to child and meet their particular needs.
+Children in a school setting may have a variety of speech and language challenges, including stuttering, swallowing difficulties, and voice disorders.
+Pathologists should be ready to switch quickly from one child to another and meet each child’s particular needs.
 The ability to adjust plans and think on your feet will help you adapt to constantly changing needs.

 2. Analytical thinking

-School speech pathologists must select the most appropriate diagnostic tools and analyze results to arrive at an accurate diagnosis and develop an appropriate treatment plan.
+School speech pathologists must select the most appropriate diagnostic tools, analyze results, and arrive at an accurate diagnosis to develop an appropriate treatment plan.
 They need to formulate this plan while working with teachers, administration and parents.

 3. Communication

-Test results, diagnoses and proposed treatments must be presented in a way that families can understand.
-SLPs must also keep communication with families and other parties open at all times, fielding questions and concerns to their satisfaction.
+Test results, diagnoses, and proposed treatments must be presented in a way that families can understand.
+SLPs must also maintain open communication with families and other parties at all times, fielding questions and concerns to their satisfaction.

 4. Compassion